-Trekking holidays in places like Nepal, Peru and climbing Kilimanjaro are becoming ever more popular amongst travellers.
+Trekking holidays in places like Nepal and climbing Kilimanjaro are becoming ever more popular amongst travellers.
 30,000 people attempt to climb Kilimanjaro very year, with 6 to 8 people dying on the mountain each year.
 Preparation before you go and following the right advice is essential.

 Altitude sickness is often referred to as acute mountain sickness (AMS) and is the body’s reaction to decreases in pressure at high altitude.
 High altitude is classed as heights over 2.500 metres.
 The decrease in pressure means you take in less oxygen and this can make it more difficult to breath.